UNC Eshelman School of Pharmacy

 Introduction

-Pharmacists are drug information experts and are among the most trusted and most accessible of health care professionals.
+Pharmacists are drug information experts and are among the most trusted and most accessible health care professionals.
 Generalists practice in a variety of environments, including community pharmacies, health-system pharmacies, and the pharmaceutical and health care industries.
 Specialty pharmacy practitioners pursue training beyond the doctor of pharmacy (Pharm.D.) through residencies and fellowships and may ultimately practice in areas such as pediatrics, geriatrics, cardiology, oncology, ambulatory/community care, and others.

 Pharmacists evaluate complex approaches to drug therapy and advise patients and other health care professionals on strategies to achieve the best results from pharmaceutical care.
-Other pharmacists are engaged in practices that monitor, manage, and implement policies affecting drug prescribing and use across large groups of patients, such as those enrolled in a health plan.
+Other pharmacists are engaged in practices that monitor, manage, and implement policies affecting drug prescription and use across large groups of patients, such as those enrolled in a health plan.

 The UNC Eshelman School of Pharmacy’s doctor of pharmacy is a 4-year professional program that offers a curriculum centered on patient care.
-The doctor of pharmacy leads to a strong understanding of health quality and delivery across many innovative avenues.
+Our Pharm.D. program offers a highly immersive curricula, with patient care immersion experiences commencing during students’ second year of study.

 Advising